Construction Retainage: How It Works and Tracking

 Step 3: Submit Your Retainage Invoice

 Once your scope is complete and the punch list is cleared, submit a formal retainage invoice.
-This is separate from your regular progress billing.
+This is separate from your regular progress billing and uses different forms than your standard AIA billing submissions.
 Your invoicing system should be able to generate retainage-specific invoices that show the total retained amount across all previous pay applications.

 Include supporting documentation: